Kristina01111000/WordPressTheme/README.md

 		-> check how to fix this online
 	-> get images/ video from dr w
-	-> fix layout of icon and login button on front page -> get 2/3 more images for the front page
+	-> fix layout of icon and login button on front page -> how? can't do it w/o messing up the icon centering -> get 2/3 more images for the front page
 		-> waiting on dr w
 	-> try to get 1.5 line spacing for bullet point lists